-social media awareness vs. mindshare in social media marketing
+social media awareness vs. mindshare for food and beverage marketing

 the primary flaw of many social media marketing campaigns today is the simple fact that they focus on creating awareness for a company and its products and services—instead of focusing on creating mindshare.